 On the banner of this page, there is a search bar.
 Here you can make a basic or advanced search.
 A basic search is used when searching for a specific company, such as Reiss Edwards.
-When you search, information relating to the company you are searching for will display on a card like image.
+When you search for information relating to the company, what you are searching for will display on a card like an image.
 The second feature is an ‘advanced search’.
 Use this to refine your search preferences and save hours of time that you would normally waste searching the web manually.
 You can refine your search by using one or all of the following 3 advanced features:

-Finding a company with sponsor licence is easy and straightforward width this tool.
+If you are looking to apply for a Tier 2 sponsored job, finding a company with a sponsor licence is easy and straightforward with the help of this tool.
 Below is an image of what you will see using the basic and advanced features of the tool.

 This will be the head office address.
 If the business has more than one office location, they will not all display here.

 Provides further information relating to the company such as date of incorporation and the sub Tier categories that they hold a licence for.

 If the organisation is a limited company, they will have a unique reference number issued to them by Companies House.
 You can search for further ‘filling’ details, such as year-end accounts, applications to change the company Article of Associations, etc. You may want to know who the company Director or Secretary is.

 This will confirm whether the company has a sponsor licence or is yet to apply for one successfully.
 If they do not have a sponsor licence, you may want to consider providing them with the details of Reiss Edwards Solicitors, so they can also be featured on the sponsor licence list and offer skilled work to non-British and EU workers.